tinywars/tinywars-online/README.md

 ## Networking

-First, make sure you've ran `npm install` in both root folder and `backend` folder.
-Then run `npm run dev -- --host` in root folder and note your public IP address. ~~Change value of `HOST_IP` const in `backend/settings.ts`~~ (Not necessary right now, all CORS are enabled and frontend assumes backend lives on the same IP).
-Now you can run `npm run dev` in backend folder.

-In all browsers that you want to connect to your game, go to `http://<your ip>:3000/net`.
-Open a dev console.
-On host machine, type in `createLobby()`.
-On success you will get message: `Lobby created.
-Connection code: <code>`.

-On all peer machines, enter command `connect(<code>)` into the browser console.
+ 1) Run `npm install` in root folder, followed by `npm run dev -- --host`
+ 2) Run `npm install` in `backend` folder, followed by `npm run dev`
+ 3) On the PC that should host the game, go to `http://<public ip>:3000/net/host`
+	a) Open up a dev console
+	b) Find a message that says "Lobby created".
+It contains URL that can be used by other peers to connect
+ 4) Host machine will see each new client pop up in the console.
+When you are ready, type in `startNetGame()`

-On host machine, type `startNetGame()`.
-The game will start.
-Each player in each of their browsers will have the controls of player 1 (WASD, R, T).
+> NOTE: Each player in each of their browsers will have the controls of player 1 (WASD, R, T).

 ## Known issues